 Many of these scholarship applications require you to include an official school transcript.
+Please complete the Transcript / Recommendation Letter Request Form in Guidance AS SOON AS YOU KNOW YOU WILL BE NEEDING EITHER OF THESE ITEMS!
 You MUST allow, at minimum, 2 days for your counselor or Mrs. Whitehouse to prepare a transcript for you.
 Please check for that requirement right away when filling out your applications so that you can get your request in!!

 This Scholarship Spreadsheet is updated regularly.
 A couple of the larger scholarships (Coca-Cola, Voice of Democracy) are available in early Fall, but the majority of them come to us in late winter.
 When you come back from Winter Break, you should check this list weekly as that is when the bulk of scholarships come in and scholarships will be added almost daily at that time.

 The Community Scholarship Application will be available in early January!
-You will be able to download it from this site or pick up a hard copy in the Career Center.
+You will be able to pick up a hard copy in the Career Center.
 This is the application that is used by many of the local donors and most school PAC’s and takes only a few minutes to complete.
 This application is open to ALL graduating seniors currently residing in Tewksbury, not just TMHS students.
 You need to complete this application only once!
 Mrs. Whitehouse will review each donors’ requirements, make copies and send copies to the appropriate group.

 Most Tewksbury Youth Sports Groups make their applications available online through their websites.
 Requirements vary from group to group, so you will have to review each one’s application.
 As soon as these groups notify me that their application is available online, I will add it to the spreadsheet.
 Please note that I am not always notified when these applications are available, so check the youth sports’ websites regularly starting in mid-January.

 Most Booster Groups also provide scholarships to their members.
-If you do not see your group on the spreadsheet by mid-February, please ask your coach or adviser if they will be offering an award this year and if they have an application.
+If you do not see your group on the spreadsheet by mid-February, please ask your coach or the Booster Club Parent if they will be offering an award this year and if they have an application.

 In addition to this list, we encourage you to use the multitude of resources available to you on the internet to search for scholarships that you may qualify for.
 Some useful websites are fastweb and StudentAid.